How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

 When adding dried salsa chips in homemade dehydrated camping food recipes, they should be broken down into much smaller pieces for better hydration results.

 Many folks have asked about size, and how small should the dehydrated food pieces be so it all reconstitutes quickly.
-We’re here to help!
+We're here to help!
 We picked up a small brass ruler that fits nicely on our smaller MSR Alpine stainless steel camping plate.
-The larger salsa pieces should easily break down into smaller-sized flakes when done.
-There should be no tacky pieces.
+The larger salsa pieces should easily break down into smaller-sized flakes.
 Most of the salsa flakes are less than 1/2 inch at the widest point.

-Hydrate the dried salsa pieces using a 3- or 4-to-1 ratio of dehydrated product to boiled water.
+Hydrate the dried salsa pieces using a 2-to-1 ratio of dehydrated product to boiled water.
 As a single ingredient, dehydrated salsa sauce doesn’t take long to rehydrate.

-We reconstituted 1 tablespoon of dehydrated salsa flakes with 2 tablespoons of room-temperature water.
-In other words a 2-to-1 ratio of water to salsa flakes as a starting point.
-It looks and smells like it’s fresh from the jar.
+We reconstituted one tablespoon of dehydrated salsa flakes with two tablespoons of room-temperature water.
+In other words, a 2-to-1 ratio of water to salsa flakes is a starting point.
+It looks and smells like it's fresh from the jar.
 I should have made more.

 If you’re supplementing store-bought freeze-dried meals as we do, just add a tad bit more boiling water to the food pouch.
 Use the same 1-to-1 ratio of dehydrated salsa chips to water and account for the extra time.